Understanding the data: Supervised consumption sites

 - number of drugs consumed by drug type

-- number of referrals to health and social services
+- number of health and social services provided within the SCS space

 - number of overdoses and drug emergencies